93–97 Macquarie Street, Sydney: Macquarie Street offices

+The Sydney STD Centre

-From about 1930 until the mid 1980s the building was used as a venereal disease (STD) clinic.
-However the rise in incidence of AIDS in the community saw the beginning of the end of the use of this building for the purpose.
+From about 1930 until the mid-1980s, the building was used as a venereal disease (STD) clinic.
+However, the rise in incidence of AIDS in the community saw the beginning of the end of the use of this building for the purpose.
 AIDS-related complex and lymphadenopathy diseases were proclaimed notifiable diseases under the Public Health Act 1984.
 Concern for the high incidence in sexually transmitted diseases (STD) brought proposals to increase services for tracing these while introducing additional social education.
 This program was stepped up in response to a departmental report in March 1985 showing the high community cost of STDs.
 New clinics were opened at Wollongong and Liverpool while existing clinics at Newcastle and the Prince of Wales hospitals were improved.
 Training in STDs was introduced into medical and nursing courses and the University of Sydney introduced a Master of Medicine (Veneology), possibly the first in the world.

-In October 1986 the Sydney STD Centre was moved from the former Health Department building at 93 Macquarie Street to the restored Nightingale Wing of Sydney Hospital.
+In October 1986, the Sydney STD Centre was moved from the former Health Department building at 93 Macquarie Street to the restored Nightingale Wing of Sydney Hospital.
 Additional STD Clinics were opened at Port Kembla, Liverpool and the Western Suburbs Hospital, Croydon.